rigetti/grove/grove/pyqaoa/README.md

-# pyqaoa
+# pyQAOA
-A python implementation of the Quantum Approximate Optimization Algorithm using pyQuil and the Rigetti Forest.
+A Python implementation of the Quantum Approximate Optimization Algorithm (QAOA) using pyQuil.

 ## Structure

-`qaoa.py` contains the base QAOA class and routines for finding the optimal rotation angles via the variational-quantum-eigensolver method, state preparation methods, storing results, and utilities for probabilities and collecting bitstrings after a state preparation.
+`qaoa.py` contains the base QAOA class and routines for finding the optimal rotation angles via the variational-quantum-eigensolver (VQE) method, preparing states, and storing results as well as utilities for probabilities and collecting bitstrings after a state preparation.

-`maxcut_qaoa.py` takes a graph defined with either NetworkX or a list of node pairs and implements the cost function for MAX-CUT problems.
+`maxcut_qaoa.py` takes a graph defined with either NetworkX or a list of edges expressed as tuples and implements the cost function for max-cut problems.

-`numberpartiition_qaoa.py` takes a list of numbers and set sup a QAOA instance for determining the equal biparitioning of the list.
+`numberpartiition_qaoa.py` takes a list of numbers and sets up a QAOA instance for determining the equal biparitioning of the list.

 ## Run

 The simplest way to interact with the QAOA library is through the methods provided for each problem instance.
-For example, to run max cut import `maxcut_qaoa` from `maxcut_qaoa.py` and pass graph to the script.
+For example, to run max-cut import `maxcut_qaoa` from `maxcut_qaoa.py` and pass a graph to the script.
 This function will return a QAOA instance.
-Calling `get_angles()` on the instance will start the variational-quantum-eigensolver loop in order to find  the beta, gamma angles.
+Calling `get_angles()` on the instance will start the variational-quantum-eigensolver (VQE) loop in order to find the optimal beta and gamma angles.

-## Examples using qaoa
+## Examples using QAOA

 ```
 import numpy as np
+from pyquil.api import WavefunctionSimulator

 from grove.pyqaoa.maxcut_qaoa import maxcut_qaoa
-import pyquil.api as api
-qvm_connection = api.QVMConnection()
 ```

 ```
+steps = 2
 square_ring = [(0,1),(1,2),(2,3),(3,0)]
-steps = 2; n_qubits = 4
-betas = np.random.uniform(0, np.pi, p); gammas = np.random.uniform(0, 2*np.pi, p)

 inst = maxcut_qaoa(square_ring, steps=steps)
-inst.get_angles()
+opt_betas, opt_gammas = inst.get_angles()
 ```

-to see the final |beta,gamma> state we can rebuild the quil program that gives us |beta,gamma> and evaluate the wave function using the **qvm**
+To see the final |beta,gamma> state we can rebuild the quil program that gives us |beta,gamma> and evaluate the wavefunction.

 ```
-t = np.hstack((inst.betas, inst.gammas))
+t = np.hstack((opt_betas, opt_gammas))
 param_prog = inst.get_parameterized_program()
 prog = param_prog(t)
-wf = qvm_connection.wavefunction(prog)
+wf = WavefunctionSimulator().wavefunction(prog)
 wf = wf.amplitudes
 ```

 `wf` is now a numpy array of complex-valued amplitudes for each computational basis state.
-To visualize the distribution iterate over the states and calculate the probability.
+To visualize the distribution, iterate over the states and calculate the probability.

 ```
-for state_index in range(2**inst.n_qubits):
+for state_index in range(inst.nstates):
-    print inst.states[state_index], np.conj(wf[state_index])*wf[state_index]
+    print(inst.states[state_index], np.conj(wf[state_index]) * wf[state_index])
 ```

 You should then see that the algorithm converges on the expected solutions of 0101 and 1010!